 Top 10 Law School Admissions TipsHere we present our top 10 law school admission tips.
 Not all of these may apply to your particular situation, but we still adamantly believe that the law school admissions process is navigable even if it may seem overwhelming at first, so hang in there and never give up!

 10. Make the decision to go to law school for you.
-Don’t go because of family pressures or anything of the like.
+Don’t go because of family/peer pressure or another similarly ‘insincere’ reason.

 9. Have realistic expectations and know what you are getting into.
 Law school is even more intensive than the law school admissions process and many lawyers regret their decisions to practice the Law later in life.